MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsOnlineDirectRoutingTelephoneNumberUploadOrder.md

 cdf3073a-6fbb-4ade-a8af-e8fa1f3b9c13
 ```

-In this example, a new Direct Routing telephone number "+123456789" is being uploaded to Micorosoft Teams telephone number management inventory.
+In this example, a new Direct Routing telephone number "+123456789" is being uploaded to Microsoft Teams telephone number management inventory.
 The output of the cmdlet is the OrderId that can be used with [Get-CsOnlineTelephoneNumberOrder](https://learn.microsoft.com/powershell/module/teams/get-csonlinetelephonenumberorder) cmdlet to retrieve the status of the order.

 ### Example 2
 ```powershell